Challenging Music of Healing and Hope

 Please, be kind to us.

 Take care of us, Please!
 Please!
 Please.
 Please.

 The instrumentation throughout the piece is superb—brass, percussion, strings all used to emphasize the emotion of the words.
 Chimes introduce the Scripture texts sung in Part 1, and an ascending melody introduces them in Part 2: Healing and Hope.

 It is a blessing that the piece ends with healing and hope, after the horrors that victims of child sexual abuse have experienced and that we listeners have now endured with them.

 In community, the survivors are able to find strength, Meier seems to be saying—and the final, majestic chorus uses the words of Psalm 30:5 to express that strength— that “Weeping may last through the night, but joy comes in the morning.”
 Other selections on the CD are a setting of the Te Deum (“We Praise Thee, O God”) with brass ensemble that would be very suitable for use in a worship service, and settings of poems by Christina Rossetti (“Lifelong”) and Emily Dickinson (“After Great Pain.”).

 A Survivor Shares Her Thoughts on the Cantata

-EEWC member Susan Campbell, who was profiled in the Winter, 2008 issue of Christian Feminism Today (Vol. 32:1), is a columnist and reporter for the Hartford Courant and author of a new book, Dating Jesus: A Story of Fundamentalism, Feminism, and the American Girl (Beacon Press, January, 2009).
+CFT member Susan Campbell, who was profiled on Christian Feminism Today, is a columnist and reporter for the Hartford Courant and author of a new book, Dating Jesus: A Story of Fundamentalism, Feminism, and the American Girl (Beacon Press, January, 2009).

 She is a survivor of childhood sexual abuse and has frequently written about her experience and the topic in general.
 She believes that breaking the silence is crucial if awareness, justice, healing, and survivor empowerment are to occur.